keithamoss/mapa/README.md

 First, the backstory.
 Then we'll get on to the step-by-step instructions.

+To begin with, this will all initially inspired by a search that lead us to [https://github.com/fun-with-serverless/serverless-django/tree/main](serverless-django).

 ## Getting IPv6 working so the Lambdas have a defined range that we control

 We needed the lambdas to have a defined IP range so we could safely lock down the PostgreSQL EC2.